 NON-PERFORMERS: Songwriters, producers, conductors, engineers, disc jockeys, record company executives, journalists, promoters, and other industry professionals who have had a major influence on music.
 In addition: Business, organization and institutional leaders, philanthropists, venue operators, and others who has made it possible for us to listen to the music that we love.

 DISPLAY.
 The permanent location of the Capital Region Thomas Edison Music Hall of Fame is at Universal Preservation Hall in Saratoga Springs.
-A plaque honoring each nominees is on display there.
+A plaque honoring each nominee is on display there.